HLingyu/HLingyu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Finance (Minor in Statistics), Xiamen University, 2013
+* Bachelor of Economics: Major in Finance, Minor in Statistics, Xiamen University, 2013
-* M.S. in Actuarial Studies, The Australian National University, 2015
+* Master of Actuarial Studies, The Australian National University, 2015
 * Ph.D in Statistics, The Australian National University, 2021

 Work experience